sergio-burgos/ArduinoRoboticsSummer2017/FinalProject/Prototyping_0612.md

 While looking for different models to get inspired by, I found one that had a robot working with only 8 servo motors.
 This was great because last class Sabine and I were talking about the number of servos we needed and how that was going to be a challenge, so I decided to go with this design.
 I also bought a pack of 10 servo motors and started thinking about how I would need them to move when the robot is built.

 At first I couldn't get 2 servo motors to move at the same time, so I thought it was gi oing to be challenging to create a sequence that would make them move and at different times.
 But after looking at servo tutorials I found one example by BARRAGAN <http://barraganstudio.com that I modified to test my motors, and it worked!
-I

 **Code:**